Setting up the blocks for your content strategy? Planning to introduce videos to boost social media presence? You have come to the right place!

 What is a Marketing Funnel?

-It is the visualization of the system that tracks the stages your consumers or purchasers travel through to eventually make a buying decision.
+A Marketing Funnel is the visualization of the different stages your consumers or purchasers travel through to eventually make a buying decision.
 The funnel helps marketers understand the process of turning leads to customers.

 What are the stages of the Marketing Funnel?